 Summary:

-- 111 short stories and flash fiction published in periodicals, anthologies, and contests.
-Approximately 700 submissions overall.
+144 short stories, flash fiction, essays, excerpts, poems, and interviews published in periodicals, anthologies, and contests.
+More than 850 submissions overall.

-- A collection of short stories, “Pinching Zwieback” will be launched in the fall of 2023.
+A collection of short stories, “Pinching Zwieback” launched in the fall of 2023.
 (At Bay Press, Winnipeg).
 The collection was accepted by the first publisher to which it was submitted.

 Details: